Mohammed Sanni Abdulkadir: Early life and education

 Mohammed was born at Dekina, a local government in Kogi State, Nigeria.
 He started his primary education at Native Authority primary school (1958-1966) where he later proceeded to Arabic central school at Idah (1967-1969).
 He attended College of Arts and Islamic Studies, Sokoto (1970-1975) before gaining admission to school of preliminary studies Abdullahi Bayero College (1976-1977).

-Mohammed got his Bachelor's, Masters and Doctorate degree in history (1977-1990).
+Mohammed Sanni Abdulkadir obtained his Bachelor’s, Master’s, and Doctor of Philosophy degrees in History from Bayero University, Kano, completing his PhD in 1990.

 Career

-He began his career as a Graduate Assistant (1981) at Bayero University and rose to the post of a professor of Economic History (October 2000).

-He served as Head of Department of History, Deputy Dean of Postgraduate school at Bayero University, Kano.
+He began his academic career as a Graduate Assistant in the Department of History at Bayero University, Kano in 1981.
+He was promoted to Professor of Economic History in 2000.
+At Bayero University, he also served as Head of the Department of History and held administrative positions, including Deputy Dean of the Postgraduate School.

 Publications

-Mohammed has various publications of which include A political and economic history of Igala land, Central Nigeria (1896-1939).
+His publications include the monograph A Political and Economic History of Igalaland, Central Nigeria: 1896–1939.

 Affiliations

-He is a member of various professional bodies which include; Member, National Universities Commission and also the Historical Society of Nigeria.
+He is associated with professional academic bodies in Nigeria, including the Historical Society of Nigeria.

 Awards

-He got the People Conference for Peace Award in 2008.
+He is reported in biographical sources to have received the People Conference for Peace Award in 2008.